mobify/mobifyjs/docs/konf-reference.md

 ## 1\.
 Using Konf

 The Mobify.js konf selects elements from the source DOM to be rendered on the mobile site.
-To make selection easy, mobify.js includes Zepto.js, a minimalist JavaScript selector library optimized for mobile with a jQuery-compatible API.
+To make selection easy, Mobify.js includes Zepto, a minimalist JavaScript DOM library optimized for mobile with a jQuery-compatible API.

-A simple selector to assign the site's logo to a key might look like this:
+A simple selection to assign the site's logo to a key might look like this:

     'logo': function() {
         return $('.identity img')